Make your emails accessible to everyone

 Bonus Tip.
 Don’t rely only on colour to communicate meaning

-G14: Ensuring that information conveyed by color differences is also available in text
+Ensure that information conveyed by colour differences is also available in text.

 If colour is the only indicator, they may miss important information.